rodrigoslayertech/php-level1-debugger/README.md

 # PHP Debug - v0.2 Alpha
-Helper for debugging/testing variables with delimiters call.
+Helper for debugging/testing variables with delimiters of call and identifiers of variables.

 ### Delimiters
 - \Debug::$limit